ericute/ericute/README.md

 I am a developer.
 I've always been **_passionate_** in building something that could **_make living life easier_** and **_more enjoyable_**.

-I work on the Shopify platform 🛒 with React as the front-end (lib/framework), and Next.js / Koa.js as the back-end frameworks.
+I work on the Shopify platform 🛒 with React as the front-end (lib/framework), and Next.js / Node.js as the back-end framework.

 ### _What have I been doing in the corporate world?_